DAKMAK2006/Micrograd/README.md

 ---

-Feel free to check out the notebook.
-Suggestions welcome!
+DO check out the notebook as it contains a bit deeper intuition on the actual code.
+Suggestions are welcome!